dabane-ghassan/int-lab-book/eNoteBook/README.md

     - [x] Tried to add kernels in the localization network, **not working**.
     - [x] Tried with a different learning rate, **not working**.
     - [x] Overfitting?, maybe add a dropout layer..., **Seems to work this time but maybe due to chance, thetas are the same like with Adam**.
+    - [x] Implemented the TC architechture from the paper 🤞
 - [x] Reread the original paper to investigate the structure.

 - [ ] Thinking about refactoring all the code in separate scripts.